SeisComP/seiscomp/doc/base/installation.rst

 Installation
 ************

-SeisComP is distributed in the form of tar files for different releases, Linux systems and architectures:
+|scname| is distributed in the form of tar files for different releases,
+Linux systems and architectures:

 * Acquisition, processing and GUIs (for each supported platform)
-* Maps (maps from the SeisComP releases Seattle and Zurich also work in later releases)
+* Maps (maps from the |scname| releases Seattle and Zurich also work in later releases)
 * Documentation
 * Station configuration files (optional)

 Download these from `SeisComP`_.
-This section describes the installation of the binary packages of SeisComP on an
+This section describes the installation of the binary packages of |scname| on an

 * :program:`Ubuntu 18`, 64 bit system